bostoncleek/nu_ridgeback/nuridgeback_robot/README.md

 # Overview
 This package contains the launch files capable of launching sensors, mobile base, navigation, exploration, localization, and mapping on the Ridgeback.

 # Getting Started
 Steps 1 through 4 are executed on your personal computer.
-Step 5 must be executed on the Ridgeback's computer.
+Step 5 and 6 must be executed on the Ridgeback's computer.

 1. On your personal computer setup the environment.